EricAlm-0/biometric-timeseries-automator/README.md

 Correlation Matrices: Running predictive correlation sweeps using Python visualization libraries (matplotlib, seaborn) to uncover hidden systemic trends.

-Developed as a personal engineering pipeline by a Mechanical Engineering Student at KTH Royal Institute of Technology.
+Developed as a personal engineering pipeline by Eric Alm, Mechanical Engineering Student at KTH Royal Institute of Technology.

+## Medical Disclaimer

+This project is developed strictly for educational, personal data engineering, and informational purposes.
+It is **not** intended to be used as a substitute for professional medical advice, diagnosis, or treatment.

+Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.
+Never disregard professional medical advice or delay in seeking it because of something you have analyzed or read through this software pipeline.